zhendow/GitHub_Bot_Usage/README.md

 - `ManualReviewGuide.md` is a simple guide and our protocol to manually identify bot service within GitHub platform.
 - `bot_service_all.csv` is the collected data of every found bot service.

-Community contribution/correction is always welcome, just start a PR :)
+Community contribution/correction is always welcome.
+Just start a PR :)